This page explains how to run a pipeline on Google Cloud using Nextflow.

 Run the pipeline with Nextflow

 Run the pipeline with Nextflow.
-After starting the pipeline, it will continue to run in the background until it finishes.
+After starting the pipeline, it continues to run in the background until completion.
 It might take up to 10 minutes for the pipeline to finish.

 ./nextflow run rnaseq-nf/main.nf -profile gls